allsway/update-locations-for-reserves/README.md

 # update-locations-for-reserves
-Updates item's temporary location to item's current permanent location, and updates item's permanent location to location from former SAVE ITEM location stored in Millennium/Sierra
+For all items in the provided file, moves the item's current permanent location to the item's temporary location, and updates item's permanent location to location stored in the former SAVE ITEM location field in Millennium/Sierra,

 ####Steps for extracting data from Millennium/Sierra
 In Create Lists, create a list of ITEMS where the 7 SAVE ITEM field 'exists'